Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Glucophage is the trade name for metformin, a widely used oral drug to treat type 2 diabetes.
-Metformin belongs to a class of drugs known as biguanides, and it works by helping control blood glucose levels.
-It is especially popular because of its ability to improve glucose control without causing hypoglycemia (blood glucose levels that are too low), which is a common side effect of many other antidiabetic drugs.
+Glucophage is the brand name for metformin, a widely used oral medication for the treatment of type 2 diabetes.
+Metformin belongs to a class of drugs known as biguanides, and it works by helping to control blood glucose levels.
+It is particularly popular for its ability to improve glucose control without causing hypoglycemia (low blood glucose), a common side effect of many other antidiabetic drugs.

 Mechanism of action of metformin:

-3. Reducing blood glucose levels - metformin helps reduce the absorption of glucose from food in the intestines.
+- Lowering blood glucose levels - Metformin helps reduce the absorption of glucose from food in the intestines.

 Indications Glucophage

 Glucophage is commonly used to treat type 2 diabetes mellitus.
-It can be used as monotherapy or in combination with other glucose-lowering drugs or insulin.
-Glucophage is also indicated to prevent the development of diabetes mellitus in individuals with prediabetic conditions and to improve insulin sensitivity in patients with polycystic ovary syndrome.
+It can be used alone or in combination with other hypoglycemic agents or insulin.
+Glucophage is also indicated to prevent the development of diabetes mellitus in individuals with prediabetes and to improve insulin sensitivity in patients with polycystic ovary syndrome.

 Release form